A whole-property reunion, on the lake.

 Six bedrooms in the Lakeside House plus two in the cottage.
 The cottage has its own kitchen, its own deck, and a door that closes — useful when the toddlers go down at seven and the cousins want to keep talking.

-If your family is bigger than sixteen, we work with a neighbour ten minutes up the lake who can take another twelve to fifteen.
+If your family is bigger than eighteen, we work with a neighbour ten minutes up the lake who can take another twelve to fifteen.

-Toddlers find the lake.
-Grandparents find the deck.
 Teenagers find the games room.
 The middle generation cooks.
+Everyone meets back on the dock around six.

 Ping-pong, foosball, Catan, Codenames, and three decks of cards.
 The room of last resort when it rains in October.

 One court, paddles in the bin.
-Cross-generational tournaments by Saturday afternoon are common — by Saturday afternoon someone's grandfather usually has a bracket going.
+By Saturday afternoon someone's grandfather usually has a bracket going.

 Two acres.
-Lawn for kicking a ball, forest for hiding, fire pit for s'mores.
-Smoke from the pit drifts toward the lake on still nights.
+Lawn for kicking a ball, forest for hiding, gas fire pit on the lawn for gathering around after dark.

 Half the family flies into YYJ.
 The other half catches the ferry to Swartz Bay.
 Both groups are at the lake by lunchtime, over the Malahat, past the Cowichan Bay turn-off.